Search Analytics

 Performance Graph

-It is also possible to filter in order to see only numbers for a specifically chosen search configuration.
+Here it is possible to filter the graph, in order to only see numbers for a specifically chosen search configuration.
 You can do that by clicking on the "Filter" button at the top-right of the Performance graph and select the configuration you are interested in.
+It is also possible to limit it to show a specific from- and to date.

-For both of these views, it is possible to filter out the numbers for the specific search configuration you are interested in, as well as to export the data in a .csv file.
+For all of these views, it is possible to filter out the numbers for the specific search configuration you are interested in, as well as to export the data in a .csv file.

 Top Searches Without Results

-Top searches without results will show you an analytics view of the search terms that did not result in products or content to show, and its respective search count.
+Top searches without results will show you an analytics view of the search terms that did not result in products or content to show, as well as the terms respective search count.
 From here, it will also be possible to create a synonym or redirect for any of the terms present in the table.